muesli/gitty/README.md

 `gitty` is a smart little CLI helper for git projects, that shows you all the relevant issues, pull requests and changes at a quick glance, right on the command-line.
-It currently supports the GitHub & GitLab APIs.
+It currently supports the GitHub, GitLab, and Gitea APIs.

 ![Screenshot](screenshot.png)